finopsfoundation/tac/README.md

 * What skills do teams need to hire into FinOps roles?
 What are example jobs descriptions?
 * Managing the FinOps Landscape: https://github.com/finopsfoundation/finops-landscape
 * approving new projects within the scope for FinOps set by the Governing Board (GB)
-* accepting feedback from end user committee and map to projects,
+* accepting feedback from end user committee and map to projects

-## Members
+## Voting Members

 10 Seats Initially - Mix of Practitioners, GB Appointed, and Premier Members